-In Definition \ref{defP}, Turing machine $M$ refers to a deterministic Turing machine, and the notion of ``running in polynomial time" is that if there exists $k$ ($\in\mathbb{N}_1$) such that, where $T_M(n)$ is defined by and $t_M(w)$ denotes the number of steps (or moves) in the computation of $M$ on input $w$ of length $n$.
+In Definition \ref{defP}, the Turing machine $M$ is understood to be deterministic, and the notion of ``running in polynomial time" means that there exists a $k$ ($\in\mathbb{N}_1$) such that, where $T_M(n)$ is defined by and $t_M(w)$ denotes the number of steps (or moves) in the computation of $M$ on input $w$ of length $n$.

-As you may note, this definition (i.e., Definition \ref{defNP}) looks a little different from that given in Section \ref{sec:preliminaries}.
-But they are equivalent.
-Here, we will show the equivalence for these two definitions of $\mathcal{NP}$.
+As the reader may note, this definition (i.e., Definition \ref{defNP}) looks somewhat different from the one given in Section \ref{sec:preliminaries}.
+Nevertheless, the two definitions are equivalent.
+Here we show the equivalence of these two definitions of $\mathcal{NP}$.